 DEW DROP INN

-Sister premises to Harte’s, the Dew Drop is a well known establishment in the Naas area.
+Sister premises to Harte’s, the Dew Drop is a well-known establishment in the Naas area.
 Brothers-in-law Paul Linehan and Ronan Kinsella added this baby to their clutch of three successful gastro pubs, continuing the ethos of serving great local produce with a full selection of beers, wines and spirits.
 You can even sample Ronan’s own craft beer creation on sale here.
 The Dew Drop attracts a good local crowd, but new faces are always welcome!

 ASHTON’S OF CLONSKEAGH

 Another Lenihian Kinsella success!
 Ashton’s is a traditional pub with a contemporary feel.
 It follows the pattern of Harte’s and the Dew Drop Inn, bringing customers the very best of local ingredients, served in a modern Irish style.
-This pub is bright and buzzy, a good neighbourhood find and worth a drive to get to, if you’re in the Dublin area.
+This pub is bright and buzzy, a good neighbourhood finds and worth a drive to get to if you’re in the Dublin area.
 Very popular in summer, with the large beer garden attracting crowds!

 Larkin’s Bar in Garrykennedy Co.
 Tipperary is the sort of pub you dream you will find when you visit Ireland.
-A 300 year old hostelry, right on the banks of Lough Derg, Larkin’s is chocolate box pretty, a place where time stands still.
+A 300-year-old hostelry, right on the banks of Lough Derg, Larkin’s is chocolate-box pretty, a place where time stands still.
 Owned by Cormac and Maura Boyle, Larkin’s dishes up a traditional Irish welcome as well as familiar favourites like bacon and cabbage.
 Come the summer, outdoor tables overlooking the Lough get snapped up!
 Traditional Irish music and dancing are also a feature here.

 Murph’s Tavern is owned and run by brother and sister duo Michael and Laura Cashman.
 They rescued the pub from desolation and made it into a hub of great food in East Ferry, East Cork.
 Now visited by the food luminaries of the area, including members of the Allen family.

-Murph’s enjoys a super view over the inlet to Cork harbour, where pleasure crafts can moor up and their owners hop ashore for a great meal.
+Murph’s enjoys a superb view over the inlet to Cork harbour, where pleasure crafts can moor up and their owners hop ashore for a great meal.
 Michael Cashman is a superb chef who strives to give his customers the best local tastes.
 Laura Cashman is a very accomplished front of house manager.
 A proper family welcome here.

 Right in the heart of Dublin, close to Trinity College and other major sights, O’Neill’s is one of the most historic pubs in the capital, serving Dubliners for over 300 years.
 Nothing has changed architecturally in this pub.
 It’s still full of all the original features and little nooks and crannies.
 But the food, well, let’s just say it isn’t easy to make a decision!